Draupadi: Game of dice and humiliation

 The only Kauravas who object to the disrobing of Draupadi in the court are Vikarna and Yuyutsu.
 Vidura openly calls Duryodhana a snake and demon after finding no support even from his own brother, Vidura is helpless.
 Karna further orders Dushasana to take Draupadi to the servants' quarters and derisively asks her to choose another husband who unlike Yudhishthira would not gamble her away.
 Just then, jackals call out as a mark of evil omen.
 Queen Gandhari enters the scene and counsels Dhritarashtra to undo her sons' misdeeds.
 Fearing the ill-omens, Dhritarashtra intervenes and grants Draupadi a boon.
 Draupadi asks that her husband Yudishthira be freed from bondage so her son Prativindhya would not be called a slave.
 In order to pacify her further, Dhritarashtra offers a second boon.
 Calmly, she asks for the freedom of the Pandavas along with their weapons.
 When Dhritarashtra asks her for her third wish, she reminds him that a Kshatriya woman can seek only two wishes, three would be a sign of greed.
 Dhritarashtra gives them back their wealth and grants them permission to go home.

 Amused by the sudden turn of events, Karna remarks that they "have never heard of such an act, performed by any of the women noted in this world for their beauty."
 He taunts the Pandavas by praising their wife, as she had rescued them "like a boat from their ocean of distress".

-Having restored their pride and wealth, the Pandavas and Draupadi leave for Indraprastha, only to receive another invitation for a game of dice, in which the loser would be given an exile of 12 years followed by a year of Agyatavasa, meaning "living in incognito".
+Having restored their pride and wealth, the Pandavas and Draupadi leave for Indraprastha, only to receive another invitation for a game of dice, in which the loser would be given an exile of 12 years followed by a year of Ajnatavasa, meaning "living in incognito".
 Yudhishtira yet again accepts the invitation and loses, and goes on an exile with his brothers and wife Draupadi.

-Living in Exile

-Durvasa's visit

-Once, Draupadi and the Pandavas had finished eating their meal cooked from the Akshay Patra.
-Suddenly, sage Durvasa and his pupils visited them.
-They were sent by Duryodhana as he wanted the sage to curse the Pandavas.
-The brothers welcomed the sage along with his pupils and offered them service.
-Durvasa demanded food to eat as he was hungry.
-However, Draupadi had nothing left to feed the guests.
-Frightened that the sage would curse them, Draupadi prayed to god.
-Krishna then came there and asked her to give him the vessel.
-Draupadi gave the vessel to Krishna and he ate a single grain of rice left in it.
-The sage and his pupils suddenly felt that they had eaten a grand feast and left the place with satisfaction.
-Though a very popular tale, the "Critical Edition" doesn't include this incident.